10878749/8bit_sequencer/README.md

 <img width="500px" src="./readme_imgs/playing.JPG">
 <div>

-+ The drum beats are already set to a suitable volume by a series of tests and all the notes of the synthesizer are from the G Major major pentatonic scale, which is a very harmonious scale.
++ The drum beats are already set to a suitable volume by a series of tests and all the notes of the synthesizer are from the G major pentatonic scale, which is a very harmonious scale.
 + That means you don't need any compositional skills to create a catchy loop!
 Even the random patterns can surprise you easily!
 + Just a little tip: Do not get greedy and turn on too many buttons.
 (But of course, you can give it a try).